Leo Frank: Trial

-On May 23, 1913, a grand jury convened to hear evidence for an indictment against Leo Frank for the murder of Mary Phagan.
+On May 23, 1913, a grand jury convened to hear evidence for an indictment against Frank for the murder of Phagan.
 The prosecutor, Hugh Dorsey, presented only enough information to obtain the indictment, assuring the jury that additional information would be provided during the trial.
 The next day, May 24, the jury voted for an indictment.
-Meanwhile, Frank's legal team suggested to the media that Jim Conley was the actual killer, and put pressure on another grand jury to indict him.
+Meanwhile, Frank's legal team suggested to the media that Jim Conley was the actual killer and put pressure on another grand jury to indict him.
 The jury foreman, on his own authority, convened the jury on July 21; on Dorsey's advice, they decided not to indict Conley.

 On July 28, the trial began at the Fulton County Superior Court (old city hall building).
 The judge, Leonard S. Roan, had been serving as a judge in Georgia since 1900.
 The prosecution team was led by Dorsey and included William Smith (Conley's attorney and Dorsey's jury consultant).
 Frank was represented by a team of eight lawyers – including jury selection specialists – led by Luther Rosser, Reuben Arnold, and Herbert Haas.
 In addition to the hundreds of spectators inside, a large crowd gathered outside to watch the trial through the windows.
 The defense, in their legal appeals, would later cite the crowds as factors in intimidation of the witnesses and jury.

 Both legal teams, in planning their trial strategy, considered the implications of trying a white man based on the testimony of a black man in front of an early 1900s Georgia jury.
 Jeffrey Melnick, author of Black-Jewish Relations on Trial: Leo Frank and Jim Conley in the New South, writes that the defense tried to picture Conley as "a new kind of African American – anarchic, degraded, and dangerous."
 Dorsey, however, pictured Conley as "a familiar type" of "old negro", like a minstrel or plantation worker.
 Dorsey's strategy played on prejudices of the white 1900s Georgia observers, i.e., that a black man could not have been intelligent enough to make up a complicated story.
 The prosecution argued that Conley's statement explaining the immediate aftermath of the murder was true, that Frank was the murderer, and that Frank had dictated the murder notes to Conley in an effort to pin the crime on Newt Lee, the night watchman.